nixworks/public/news/2011/09/26/README.md

 ##### Tuvalu
 ### [Tuvaluan Prime Minister Willy Telavi signs an agreement to establish diplomatic relations with Abkhazia during an official visit to Sukhumi. ](/news/2011/09/26/tuvaluan-prime-minister-willy-telavi-signs-an-agreement-to-establish-diplomatic-relations-with-abkhazia-during-an-official-visit-to-sukhumi.md)
-_Context: Sukhumi, Willy Telavi, Prime Minister of Tuvalu, diplomatic relations, Tuvalu, Abkhazia_
+_Context: Abkhazia, Prime Minister of Tuvalu, diplomatic relations, Sukhumi, Tuvalu, Willy Telavi_

 ##### Terrorism
 ### [Six people appear in court on terrorism charges, a week after being arrested in the English city of Birmingham. ](/news/2011/09/26/six-people-appear-in-court-on-terrorism-charges-a-week-after-being-arrested-in-the-english-city-of-birmingham.md)